 - Buds of shrubs and trees

-Deer are inquisitive and resourceful.
+Deer are curious and resourceful.
 There’s no shame in their game.
-They will look in garbage cans, explore your garden, and eat fruit that fall from trees.
+They will look in garbage cans, explore your garden, and eat fruit and acorns that fall from trees.

 It’s fair to say that deer have a thing for sweets.
 They can be seen feeding before dawn and after sunset.
 They typically get their rest during the afternoon.

 To the surprise of many, deer only mate once a year.
-The breeding season normally takes place during the fall.
+The breeding season typically takes place during the fall.
 During this time, the bucks challenge each other for a mate.

 Their aggression can force them to charge at humans.
-This is why it’s important for you to take careful measures when you spot deer.
+This is why you need to take careful measures when you spot deer.
 If the bucks see you, they may be tempted to test you.

 Does can birth up to three deer at a time late in the spring.
 Their diet and the climate determine the birth count.